tier6tank/doubles/trunk/dupfinder/readme.txt

 TODO:
 -----
-Create a nice (os- and make-utitlity-independent?! if possible) makefile Adding license text as header converting all integers to longlong (__i64) integers, where overflow could occur (e.g. the number of double files) unicode support for windows... delete OpenFile, ReadFile, CloseFile and replace them by fopen, fread, fclose
+- Create a nice (os- and make-utitlity-independent?! if possible) makefile
+- Adding license text as header
+- converting all integers to longlong (__i64) integers, where overflow could occur (e.g. the number of double files)
++ unicode support for windows... done!
+- (delete OpenFile, ReadFile, CloseFile and replace them by fopen, fread, fclose)
+- adding option -max (max size of files to compare with each other)
+- adding IsSameFileFunction
+- adding error messages (when finding files, comparing files...)
+- supporting files over 4 GB always?!
+- adding option -f <filename> for output to file? (because unicode chars aren't displayed in windows consoles) unicode output

 DESCRIPTION:
 ------------